ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/v3/groups/fields.rst

      - Required for Creation?
      - Updatable?
    * - eventDate
-     - The date and time when the Event was created
+     - The date and time when the Event took place
      - Date
      - FALSE
      - TRUE